 Up until recently, boat trips to Inishkea were erratic and despite the best efforts of Erris boatmen depended entirely on the weather.
 But now, thankfully, the Inishkea Islands boat service runs regularly throughout the summer.

 The trip to Inishkea South takes about 35 minutes from Blacksod Pier and, as the boat glides out into Blacksod Bay, Achill’s magnificent cliffs at Minaun come into view.

-The boat takes you to Inishkea South where there is a pretty sheltered harbour and pier, leading to what can only be described as a tropical like white sandy beach, overlooked by the ruins of the islanders’ cottages.
+The boat takes you to Inishkea South where there are a pretty sheltered harbour and pier, leading to what can only be described as a tropical-like white, sandy beach, overlooked by the ruins of the islanders’ cottages.

 This sheltered harbour where most of the island’s population once lived in relative comfort is a picture postcard scene on a sunny summer’s day.

 It was hardly surprising, therefore, to be told by our guide that some people who have family connections to the Island have renovated a few of the old houses.
 The dwellings are now used as pretty holiday homes that would make anyone who desires solitude while on holiday very envious indeed.

 One of the old cottages has been renovated into a pretty holiday home by a descendant of an Inishkea islander.
 Scientists who study the islands’ seabirds, marine, and fish life, have also rebuilt some of the cottages which they use throughout the year.